The unintended effects of universalizing social pensions: Evidence from Mexico: Conclusion and discussion

-Our estimates also suggest that a substantial share of high-income elderly enrolled in the program, without corresponding changes in labor supply, income, or asset accumulation.
-While this is consistent with the design of universal programs, it raises questions about the fiscal efficiency of extending generous transfers to individuals who are not economically vulnerable.
-In resource-constrained settings, universal coverage may limit the ability to channel greater support to those most in need.
+At the same time, we find that a substantial share of higher-income elderly individuals enrolled in the program without experiencing significant changes in labor supply, income, or asset accumulation.
+This pattern is consistent with the principles of universal program design but highlights an important policy trade-off.
+Universalization can reduce exclusion and simplify access, particularly for disadvantaged populations, yet it also expands public expenditures toward groups whose welfare may be relatively unaffected by the transfer.

-These findings do not imply that universal pensions are inherently regressive, but rather underscore the importance of anticipating distributional and behavioral consequences in the design of such programs.
-One possible policy response could be to make benefits taxable under a progressive income tax system.
-This approach preserves universality in access, avoiding stigma and exclusion, while allowing for some degree of fiscal targeting through the tax system.
+One possible policy response would be to preserve universal access while incorporating greater progressivity through the tax system.
+For example, making pension benefits taxable under the standard income tax schedule could allow governments to recover part of the transfer from higher-income beneficiaries without reintroducing administrative barriers or eligibility screens that may exclude vulnerable individuals.

-Overall, our results highlight the trade-offs that arise when designing inclusive social protection systems.
-While expanding coverage can reduce exclusion errors, it may also generate heterogeneous behavioral responses that blunt the program’s redistributive effects.
-Policymakers should weigh these trade-offs carefully, especially when designing non-contributory pensions in middle-income countries.
+More broadly, our findings suggest that evaluations of social pensions should look beyond immediate poverty outcomes and consider behavioral responses, household spillovers, and the distinction between expanding coverage and increasing benefit generosity.
+The Mexican experience illustrates that universalization can successfully broaden access to social protection, but its welfare consequences may differ substantially from those generated by larger transfers alone.
+Understanding these trade-offs is essential for designing equitable and fiscally sustainable pension systems in aging middle-income economies.